RitterAntoine/RitterAntoine/README.md

 ## About Me

-- 📚 Studying at [Your IT Engineering School]
+- 📚 Studying at CESI Nancy
 - 🚀 Learning and exploring the world of IT
 - 🔭 Aspiring researcher with a keen interest in physics
 - 🧗 Love climbing to new heights, both in mountains and in code